K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ※ ***It does not describe the development of metering functions for specific API calls for services and the use of specific resources for services.***
 ※ Refer to the API Service Metering Development Guide for metering of API calls.

-※ Refer to the linked site for development or installation of other components.
+※ Refer to the linked site for the development or installation of other components.

 ## <div id='8'/>2.2.
 Configure Development Environment

-Following environment is premised on the development environment for service metering development.
+The following environment is premised on the development environment for service metering development.

--   CF release: v226 and above (Test in a bosh-lite installation envionment)
+-   CF release: v226 and above (Test in a bosh-lite installation environment)
 -   gradle 2.14
 -   java version "1.8.0_101"
 -   springBootVersion: 1.3.0.
 BUILD-SNAPSHOT